joe-mcn/sphinx-template/source/bibliography/index.rst

 computers, and game consoles to vehicles, security systems, and home utensils.
 A good majority of these people do not know how most of this new technology works.
-This leads to most people becoming unaware of the possible ways they can be exposed through the technology.
+This leads to most people becoming unaware of the possible ways they can be exposed through this technology.

 Benjamin Herald [#f1]_ writes about the concern of the shortage of cyber-security workers in America.
 The one way to solve this problem is to introduce students